microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Get-MgBetaPolicyCrossTenantAccessPolicyTemplateMultiTenantOrganizationIdentitySynchronization.md

 # Get-MgBetaPolicyCrossTenantAccessPolicyTemplateMultiTenantOrganizationIdentitySynchronization

 ## SYNOPSIS
-Get the cross-tenant access policy template with user synchronization settings for a multi-tenant organization.
+Get the cross-tenant access policy template with user synchronization settings for a multitenant organization.
+This API is available in the following national cloud deployments.

 ## SYNTAX